On this page:

 The Library of Congress defines primary sources as “the raw materials of history – original documents and objects which were created at the time under study.”

-Student Guide to Research in the Digital Age: How to Locate and Evaluate Information Sources (UH Hilo access)
+Student Guide to Research in the Digital Age : How to Locate and Evaluate Information Sources

-This list represents just a small sample of the works available in the library:
+This list represents just a small sample of the items available at Mookini Library.
+Use LibCat to search for the title and find the call number and location.

 - The American Nation: Primary Sources

 - Early Modern Catholicism: An Anthology of Primary Sources

 - Eleanor of Aquitaine: Queen of France, Queen of England

 - Evaluating Evidence: A Positivist Approach to Reading Sources on Modern Japan

 - Also available online: Evaluating Evidence: A Positivist Approach to Reading Sources on Modern Japan eBook

 - Medieval Christianity in Practice